Enrollment for 2018-2019 is now open.

 This course generally requires a consistent time commitment of 15 – 25 hours per week.
 In some cases, this may increase to over 30 hours per week, depending on the individual student, their interest level, eagerness and capacity to learn.

 Certain students may find that a lower time commitment is sufficient, especially if they have:

 - Previously studied Āyurveda, especially at the level of Āyurvedic Practitioner

 - Proficiency in Sanskrit, vocabulary, transliteration and spelling

 - A background in another medical discipline with a solid foundation in Western Anatomy & Physiology

 - Recently completed another rigorous educational program successfully

 - Strong memorization skills which are actively practiced

 Students who have been away from rigorous education for more than a few years or who find memorization challenging should plan to dedicate at least 25 hours each week to reading, studying and reviewing the material.
-Additionally, they should plan to spend several weeks to months studying in advance of the official start date to cover key basic materials.
-Students who are accepted into the course will be guided on preparatory study and provided with the necessary resources to begin immediately.
+Additionally, they should plan to enroll in the preparatory semester (January – May 2018) to cover key basic materials.
+Self-study can be continued over the summer before the course starts when required.

 Schedule for 2017-2018